alexnathanson/solar-protocol/container-setup.md

 ### linux

-    sudo apt install podman
+    sudo apt install podman podman-compose

 ### macOS

-    brew install podman
+    brew install podman podman-compose
     podman machine init --volume /Users

 > Ignore any `Error: exit status 255` messages

 Why the `--volume /Users`?

-Podman and Docker only work on linux, so if we want to run them on macOS, we have to start a linux virtual machine.
+Podman (and Docker) require linux to do containerization, so if we want to run them on macOS, we have to start a linux virtual machine.
 And we first need to mount files from macOS to linux, before we can use them in our containers.
+This can be done from the commandline or using the Podman Desktop or Docker Desktop guis.
+Either way, this is what will be happening in the background:

     macOS (host)
      -> podman machine (linux)
-         -> solar-protocl-dev (container)
+         -> solar-protocol-dev (container)

 ### Windows